Three Kingdoms: Jing Province

-During Dong Zhuo's reign over the Han government, Liu Biao had been appointed as the Governor of Jing Province.
+During Dong Zhuo's reign over the Han government, Liu Biao had been appointed as the governor of Jing Province.
 His territory was located around his capital Xiangyang and the territory to the south around the Han and Yangtze River.
 Beyond his eastern border was the territory of Sun Quan.

 In 200, during the time of the campaign around Guandu between Cao Cao and Yuan Shao, Liu Bei's forces had been defeated by a detachment of Cao Cao's army, forcing Liu Bei to flee and seek refuge with Liu Biao in Jing Province.
 In this exile, Liu Bei maintained his followers who had accompanied him and made new connections within Liu Biao's entourage.
 It was during this time that Liu Bei also met Zhuge Liang.

-In the autumn of 208, Liu Biao died and was succeeded by his youngest son Liu Cong over the eldest son Liu Qi through political maneuvering.
+In the autumn of 208, Liu Biao died and was succeeded by his youngest son Liu Cong over the eldest son Liu Qi through political manoeuvring.
 Liu Bei had become the head of the opposition to a surrender when Cao Cao's army marched southward to Jing.
 After the advice of his supporters, Liu Cong surrendered to Cao Cao.
 Cao Cao took control of the province and began appointing scholars and officials from Liu Biao's court to the local government.
 Meanwhile, Liu Qi had joined Liu Bei to establish a line of defence at the Yangtze River against the surrender to Cao Cao, but they suffered defeat at the hands of Cao Cao.
 In the aftermath, they retreated and sought support from Sun Quan.
 Guan Yu (Liu Bei's subordinate lieutenant) had managed to retrieve most of Jing Province's fleet from the Han River.
 Cao Cao occupied the naval base at Jiangling on the Yangtze River.
 He would now begin proceeding eastwards towards Sun Quan with his armies and new fleet, while sending messengers to demand Sun Quan's surrender.